SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 DATA(ref3) = NEW i_table( ( 1 ) ( 2 ) ( 3 ) ( 4 ) ( 5 ) ).

 "CREATE DATA statements (older syntax)
+"Unlike above, the older syntax is not commented out.
+CREATE DATA is used for dynamic "type specification as shown further down.
 DATA ref4 TYPE REF TO string.
 DATA ref5 TYPE REF TO data.